joe-niland/bedrock-windows/README.md

 why did I create this?
 --------------------
 Whenever I have to set up a new open-source framework/tool (particularly on Windows), it invariably involves piecing together instructions from readme's/gists on github and/or peoples' blogs.
 I feel that this type of thing should live in a script!

 This is so:
 * it can be reused - only a few people need to go through the pain
 * it can be versioned; and improvements tracked
 * in some cases, it can be rolled into the target project
+* if the script is well organised, it can serve in place of documentation, which noone tends to want to write.

 BTW, if you're more of a yeoman type of Sir, head over to: https://github.com/paramburu/generator-bedrock